 5. Charging purchases to a cash-back credit card

 Purchasing is a daily component of any business, so might as well capitalise on it as part of a cash-saving strategy.
-Instead of using cash or any type of credit card to pay for purchases, one can acquire a good business credit card with a maximum cash-back option.
+Instead of using cash or any credit card to pay for purchases, one can acquire a good business credit card with a maximum cash-back option.

 Using a credit card will make it easier to see where the money is going, and one can enjoy the cashback on top of the standard cost to help cash saving.